 We live in a world today where we must adapt to the rapid advancements in technology in order to ensure relevance and longevity.
 Digital transformation is not just about re-imaging your company, it is a dire necessity.
 It is vital to be in sync with the changes occurring in technology, culture and operations.
 This enables the reinvention of enterprises through radical changes in processes and strategies.
 The objective here is to achieve digital business optimization and to build customer-centric organisations.

-Customer centricity is the key driver to digital transformation.
+Customer-centricity is the key driver to digital transformation.
 Organisations must develop and follow customer-centric values in order to adapt to the changes in technology and remain profitable.
-It is essential to ensure that organisations provide good (if not best) customer experiences and collect feedback throughout the customer journey.
+It is essential to ensure that organisations provide good (if not best) customer experiences and collects feedback throughout the customer journey.
 This helps in implementing the right business strategies to exponentially increase revenues.
 At LitmusWorld we understand the importance of CX and provide the best solutions by delivering actionable insights across touchpoints.

 1. Listening to your Customers

 Customers are constantly telling us stories about their experience, even without literally saying anything.
 Customers experience emotions throughout their journey with a brand and are increasingly vocal about their perception of these brands, especially through social media.
 We can capture these experiences through a combined social media, web and app analytics-driven approach.